Nebuliser Machines

 With a mains powered machine this takes around 10 to 15 minutes.

-When using a nebuliser with small children it is sometimes easier to use a face mask, as they can sit comfortably until breathing has returned to normal.
+When using a device with small children it is sometimes easier to use a face mask, as they can sit comfortably until breathing has returned to normal.

 Nebulisers are not prescription items and can be purchased by anyone.
 You do not need to provide a prescription or any proof of requirement to purchase.

-Once opened, a nebuliser cannot be returned as they are medical devices with hygiene restrictions.
+Once opened, a machine cannot be returned as they are medical devices with hygiene restrictions.
 This applies even if the device hasn’t actually been used.

 Therefore we strongly recommend that you only order a nebuliser if you have been prescribed a medicine that requires one.

-If your nebuliser is not working, check the power source, your main powered nebuliser should be plugged firmly into the outlet.
+If your device is not working, check the power source, and ensure your device is plugged firmly into the power outlet.
 For portable nebulisers, check the batteries to see if they need to be replaced or charged.

-Here are a few things to check if your nebuliser is not working:
+Here are a few things to check if your machine is not working:

-- Check your accessories; tubing with kinks or a loose connection can prevent your nebuliser from working effectively.
+- Check your accessories; tubing with kinks or a loose connection can prevent your device from working effectively.

-- Ensure all of your nebuliser parts, including the filter, are clean and do not need replacing.
+- Ensure all of the parts, including the filter, are clean and do not need replacing.

-If your GP or healthcare provider has prescribed a liquid medication to relieve your cough, you can use this with a nebuliser.
+If your GP or healthcare provider has prescribed a liquid medication to relieve your cough, you may be able to use this with a nebuliser, but you will need to verify this with your GP before making a purchase.

 Almost all of our nebulisers have good stock levels and all have a next-day delivery option available.